How to Deal

 Is it any good?

-Alison Janney (Halley's mother) and Dylan Baker (her new love interest) do their best not to appear to be slumming, but the movie keeps tripping itself up on idiotic developments that are supposed to be comic, like Halley's pot-smoking grandmother (played by 1940's movie star Nina Foch) and the stuffy family of the sister's fiance, and idiotic developments that are supposed to be touching (like a car accident).
+Alison Janney and Dylan Baker do their best not to appear to be slumming, but the movie keeps tripping itself up on idiotic developments that are supposed to be comic.
+There's Halley's pot-smoking grandmother (played by 1940's movie star Nina Foch) and the stuffy family of the sister's fiance, and idiotic developments that are supposed to be touching (like a car accident).
 And it also has the worst costume design of any movie in decades.

 HOW TO DEAL is based on two popular books by Sarah Dessen.
 The books' fans -- and Moore's -- will enjoy the movie.
 But those not already committed to the star or the books will find the movie hard going, because director Claire Kilner and screenwriter Neena Beeber demonstrate stunning ineptitude in translating written material to the screen.
 The story, the characters, and the relationships seem to go in completely different directions from scene to scene.
 Without knowing what's in the books, it is not episodic; it is incoherent.
 And the dialogue is just painful.
 Deal me out.